tm99hjkl/idi/README.md

 To add a snippet, run like `idi add path/to/foo.c`.
 It will be added in `~/.idi/c/foo.c`.

+To create a new snippet, run `idi new` or `idi new foo.c`.
+(To run this command, install the helix editor or rewrite the `EDITOR` variable in idi.sh and run `make install` again.)

 To search a snippet, run `idi` or `idi search`.
 Then select the path and type enter to copy the contents (full path if not text) of the file to the clipboard.